flowground/amazonaws-com-discovery-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### BatchDeleteImportData
-### <p>Deletes one or more import tasks, each identified by their import ID.
+<blockquote><p>Deletes one or more import tasks, each identified by their import ID.
 Each import task has a number of records that can identify servers or applications. </p> <p>AWS Application Discovery Service has built-in matching logic that will identify when discovered servers match existing entries that you've previously discovered, the information for the already-existing discovered server is updated.
-When you delete an import task that contains records that were used to match, the information in those matched records that comes from the deleted records will also be deleted.</p>
+When you delete an import task that contains records that were used to match, the information in those matched records that comes from the deleted records will also be deleted.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_